This gluten-free coffee cake is made extra rich and tender with the addition of sour cream. It is filled and topped with a cinnamon sugar.

 Based on a long-time family recipe, this coffee cake is sure to become your new go-to recipe!

 With a good gluten-free flour blend and a few tweaks, I’ve made it to be undetectably gluten-free.
-Like this best gluten-free banana bread and gluten-free muffin recipe, nobody will be able to guess it’s gluten-free!
+It’s moist, delicious, and perfect for a special brunch or holiday breakfast!

-This gluten-free sour cream coffee cake is one of my favorite things to make as a special occasion breakfast cake (think Christmas morning served with this gluten-free quiche).
-Even if you’re just making it on a random Monday, it’s sure to brighten your day!
+- Perfect for special occasions – This gluten-free sour cream coffee cake is one of my favorite things to make as a special occasion breakfast cake (think Christmas morning served with this gluten-free quiche).

 Ingredients You’ll Need